The Nutcracker and the Mouse King: Dumas version

+Comparisons of Hoffmann and Dumas versions

 While Hoffmann was intentionally ambiguous about his intended audience, Dumas was clearly writing for children, as consistent with its publication in Le Nouveau magasin des enfants, a serial devoted to new children's stories.
 Hoffmann's frame is very detailed concerning the time, place and atmosphere of Marie and Fritz's home.
 Dumas is somewhat vague and not quite accurate.
 He does state that the story occurs in Nuremberg, but highlights that it is where toys are made:

 And the most educated among you [Dumas's audience of young children] know, without a doubt, that Nuremberg is a German city famous for its toys, its dolls, and its Punchinellos.
 Indeed, it sends caseloads of these wondrous things all over the world, so that the children of Nuremberg must be the happiest on earth ...